Yeast infections are high on the list of “things no one wants,” right behind food allergies and just ahead of texts from your ex.

 The fourth stage introduces more probiotics and fermented foods (sauerkraut, kimchi, and kefir) to boost gut health.
 A probiotic supplement will be key in eliminating yeast, too—Kaiden recommends one per day with at least 50 billion units of probiotics.
 There are also foods with anti-fungal properties—such as garlic, ginger, coconut oil and cinnamon—that the diet encourages you to keep piling on your plate.

 What You Don’t Eat

 Here’s where it gets a little intense.
 The most basic restriction is around sugar.
-Yeast feeds on sugar, so any added sugar or foods that break down into sugar are off limits.
-That includes most packaged foods, sweets, alcohol, all grains (even the gluten-free, healthy ones), starchy vegetables like squashes, high-sugar fruits like bananas, most dairy products, and legumes.
+Yeast feeds on sugar, so any added sugar or foods that break down into sugar are off-limits.
+That includes most packaged foods, sweets, alcohol, all grains (even the gluten-free ones), starchy vegetables, high-sugar fruits, most dairy products, and legumes.
 Some experts even recommend ditching fermented foods and mushrooms until the candida is under control.